mp3li/Y1-Theme-Documentation-and-Tutorial-with-Template/README.md

     - Name it config.json
     - Make sure it does not add .txt

-After creating your config.json file, you can plug your Y1 into your computer and copy and paste the stock theme folder Melody Muncher onto your computer.
+After creating your config.json file, plug your Y1 into your computer and copy and paste the stock theme folder Melody Muncher onto your computer.
 This theme uses all config options available.
 Then you can use use the stock theme config as a template by copy and pasting the contents into your own config file and deleting the filled out parts, resulting in a blank config file ready to be turned into your own theme.

 Make sure to check the info in all other sections of this documentation + tutorial for more specifics, like what each line in the config means, how to format the config, tips for file types and image sizes, and more.